SaarthakM13/Enterprise-Application-Developement/README.md

 - `Week 1/section7-forms.html` – simple registration form.

 ## How to View
-Open each HTML file in a browser (double-click or use Live Server/`python -m http.server`) to see the output for its section.
+Open each HTML file in a browser (double-click or use Live Server) to see the output for its section.